tormoder/fit/cmd/fitgen/README.md

 usage: fitgen [flags] [path to sdk zip, xls or xlsx file] -sdk string
-	provide or override SDK version printed in generated code -timestamp
+	provide or override SDK version printed in generated code -test
+        run all tests in fit repository after code has been generated -timestamp
 	add generation timestamp to generated code (default true)
 ```